Secret Service Investigates Gunfire Near White House

 Key Takeaways

-The U.S. Secret Service is investigating reports of overnight gunfire near Lafayette Park across from the White House.
-No injuries were reported, and no suspect was found.
-President Trump was at the White House, which maintained normal operations with heightened security.
+The U.S. Secret Service is investigating reports of overnight gunfire near Lafayette Park, directly across from the White House.
+No injuries were reported, and no suspect was found after a search of the park and surrounding area conducted shortly after midnight.

-The U.S. Secret Service is investigating reports of overnight gunfire near Lafayette Park, which is directly across from the White House.
+The U.S. Secret Service is investigating reports of overnight gunfire near Lafayette Park, directly across from the White House.
 According to multiple sources, no injuries were reported and no suspect was found after a search of the park and surrounding area conducted shortly after midnight.

 The Secret Service stated that it is working with the D.C.
 Metropolitan Police Department and U.S. Park Police to investigate the incident.
 President Trump was at the White House over the weekend, though no immediate comment was made regarding the incident.
 While White House operations remained normal, security in the area was increased.